dward2/BME547/Assignments/BMICalculatorAssignment.md

 # Assignment: BMI Calculator
 In this assignment, you will be writing a program to calculate BMI (Body Mass Index) from inputted weight and height measurements.
-GitHub Classroom will be used for assignment repositories.
-Look for the announcement in Canvas with a link.
+You will receive an invitation to a GitHub private repository for use with this assignment.

 ### Program Specifications
 * Receives weight and height input from the user from the command/terminal